The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/montclair-ca-5399-moreno-st.md

 ## Stages

-This location (if opened) would house one of the few Studio C Beta's in California, especially the southern side alongside {{< wiki-link "Fullerton, CA (1134 S Harbor Blvd)" >}}
+This location (if opened) would house one of the few Studio C Beta's in California, especially the southern side alongside [Fullerton, CA (1134 S Harbor Blvd)]

 ## Stages